Ditectrev/DP-203/README.md

 - [ ] Box 1: GZip.
 Box 2: Parquet.
 - [ ] Box 1: Avro.
 Box 2: Parquet.

-### CORRECT TEXT You plan to create an Azure Data Lake Storage Gen2 account You need to recommend a storage solution that meets the following requirements: Provides the highest degree of data resiliency Ensures that content remains available for writes if a primary data center fails What should you include in the recommendation?
+### You plan to create an Azure Data Lake Storage Gen2 account You need to recommend a storage solution that meets the following requirements: Provides the highest degree of data resiliency Ensures that content remains available for writes if a primary data center fails What should you include in the recommendation?

 ![Question 115](images/question115.jpg)